Dynatrace/dynatrace-api/metric-example/query-by-example.md

 The metric key alone only gives us a vague idea about what data the metric provides.
 To learn more about the metrics we can select optional fields using the fields parameter.

-When omitting `fields`, then `metricId`, `displayName`, `description` and `unit` will be included into the descriptor.
+When omitting `fields`, then `metricId`, `displayName`, `description` and `unit` will be included in the descriptor.
 If we are only interested in keys, but not in the metadata, the `fields` parameter can be set to only the fields of interest, e.g. just `metricId`:

 ```
 GET {base}/metrics?fields=metricId